seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 Mine honesty and I begin to square.
 The loyalty well held to fools does make
 Our faith mere folly: yet he that can endure
-To follow with allegiance a fall’n lord
+To follow with allegiance a fall'n lord
 Does conquer him that did his master conquer
-And earns a place i’ the story.
+And earns a place i' the story.

 *Enter THYREUS*

 **CLEOPATRA**
-Caesar’s will?
+Caesar's will?

 **THYREUS**
 Hear it apart.